benjaminhuanghuang/vue-study/Testing-unit/_Summary/00-What should be tested-1.md

+## Technical background
+Vue component is just an object (or function) with a render function and some properties.

+To test that the component behaves correctly, we need to mount/render it.
+Vue will create some DOM element.

+Jest/Vitest run the tests in jsdom environment.

-# What should be tested in Vue components
+## What should be tested in Vue components

 Test the component contract.
 Component contract is the interface the component has with the outside